-- O Check "Enable motion detection." - Click on "New" to have a new window to monitor video. - 3 Enter in a window name. - Tune the "Sensitivity" and "Percentage" according to the local environment.
-The highest sensitivity and lowest percentage provides the most sensitive setting. - S Click on save to enable the activity display.
+- 1 Check "Enable motion detection." - Click on "New" to have a new window to monitor video. - 3 Enter in a window name. - Tune the "Sensitivity" and "Percentage" according to the local environment.
+Highest sensitivity and lowest percentage provides the most sensitive settings. - © Click on save to enable the activity display.